 Remember, “The journey of a lifetime starts with the turning of a page.”

-Writing at Mesty Croft Academy
+Writing at Mesty Croft

 “The secret of becoming a writer is to write, write and keep on writing” Ken Macleod.

-We encourage fantastic writing through ALL subjects and have high expectations of what our children can achieve.
+We encourage fantastic writing through all subjects and have high expectations of what our children can achieve.
 From exploring an author’s style to modelling good practice, creating shared texts and developing independent writing, we believe we give the children the tools they need to become confident and inspired writers.

-By the time our children leave Mesty Croft, we aim for them to be able to write texts of all genres using a wide range of punctuation, vocabulary, connectives and sentence structures.
+By the time our children leave Mesty Croft, we aim for them to be able to write texts of all genres using a wide range of punctuation, vocabulary and sentence structures.
 We also encourage our children to write well-structured, cohesive texts that engage and involve the reader.
 As our children progress further, we like to nurture and support them in their writing by emboldening them to develop their own individual ‘voice’ and style.

 We want our children to aspire to be the next generation of novelists, playwrights and journalists!